 We recommend you purchase a REVs Certificate on the day you intend to purchase the vehicle.
-The REVs certificate will protect you from repossession as long as you own the vehicle.

 If the vehicle is encumbered, you should not purchase it until you are satisfied with the arrangements made by the current owner to repay the debt.